w3c/wai-tutorials/source/page-structure/headings.html.erb.md

 ## Headings that reflect the page organization

 Headings are useful for labeling page regions.
-Use `aria-labelledby`, as described in the [label page regions](labels.html#using-aria-labelledby) section of this tutorial, to associate headings with their page region.
+Use `aria-labelledby` to associate headings with their page region, as described in the [label page regions](labels.html#using-aria-labelledby) section of this tutorial.
 If the headings are visible, the regions are easy to identify for all users.

 ### Main heading before navigation
 {:.ex}